One More Night (Phil Collins song)

-"One More Night" is the first single in the United States and second in the United Kingdom from Phil Collins' third album, the Diamond-certified No Jacket Required.
+"One More Night" is the first single in the United States and second in the United Kingdom from Phil Collins' third studio album, the Diamond-certified No Jacket Required.
 "One More Night" was Phil Collins' second U.S. No. 1 single, following "Against All Odds", and was his fourth single to reach the top ten in the UK, peaking at No. 4 on the UK Singles Chart.
-In the U.S., the single entered the Billboard Hot 100 at number 50 on the chart dated February 9, 1985.
+In the U.S., the single entered the Billboard Hot 100 at number 50 on the chart dated 9 February 1985.
 It hit number one seven weeks later and remained on top for two weeks.
 In the UK, the single was certified silver by the British Phonographic Industry.
 It was also his first No. 1 on the U.S. Adult contemporary chart.

 The soft rock ballad remained for two weeks at the top in the U.S. in early 1985, until it was surpassed by "We Are the World" by USA for Africa on 13 April 1985.
 It has also been included on the compilation albums Hits (1998), The Platinum Collection (2004), Love Songs: A Compilation...
 Old and New (2004) and The Singles (2016).

-It was also released on the 2008 EMI TV compilation album, 101 Love Songs, with Against All Odds (Take A Look At Me Now).
+It was also released on the 2008 EMI TV compilation album 101 Love Songs with "Against All Odds (Take a Look at Me Now)".

 History

 Collins was playing around with his drum machine (a Roland TR-808) when he started saying the chorus of the song.
-He later recalled that the writing of the song, which has no hook, was completed "very quickly."
+He later recalled that the writing of the song, which has no hook, was completed "very quickly".
 Its B-side in the UK was "I Like the Way", while the US received "The Man with the Horn".